mgill2190/training/Resources/ngResource.md

 ## ngResource ##

-When working with a Restful API in Angular, you need to make a lot of calls most of the time.
-Using the default $http provider can unnecessarily inflate code. ngResource hides the complexity of interacting of RESTful API's simplicity of ngResource to aid in smaller services and cleaner code.
-As it returns a resource object that has action methods which provide high-level behaviors without the need to interact with the low level $http service.
+When working with a Restful API in Angular, the application will require a number of calls to various endpoints.
+Using the default $http provider can unnecessarily inflate code. ngResource hides the complexity of interacting of RESTful API's as it returns a $resource object that has action methods which provide high-level behaviors without the need to interact with the low level $http service.
+This results in cleaner code, and smaller services.

 For testing purposes we will use [JSONPlaceholder API](http://jsonplaceholder.typicode.com/) (dummy user data)